YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

   * Buckets are private by default - you have to allow public accesss on both **bucket** and **objects** in order to make the bucket public
   * Object ACLs - you can make **individual objects** public using object ACLs [Controlling Subnet Traffic with Network ACLs](#controlling-subnet-traffic-with-network-acls)
   * Bucket Policies - you can make **entire buckets** public using bucket policies
+* Lifecycle Management - it allows to move your object in different tiers depending on the activity and time windows to save up money.
+It also can be used to configre expiration. e.g., change current vison to different storage tier, or permanently delete noncurrent versions of objects
 * S3 can be used as static web hosting**
   1. Static Content - use S3 to host static content only (not dynamic)
   2. Bucket Policies - make entire buckets public using bucket policies